CDLUC3/ezid/doc/apidoc.2.rst

 Operation: delete identifier
 ----------------------------

-A reserved identifier can be deleted by sending a DELETE request to the identifier's EZID URL.
+An identifier that has only been reserved can be deleted by sending a DELETE request to the identifier's EZID URL.
 We emphasize that only *reserved* identifiers may be deleted; see `Identifier status`_ below.
-Authentication is required; only the identifier's owner and any listed co-owners may delete an identifier (see `Ownership model`_).
+Authentication is required; only an identifier's owner and any listed co-owners may delete the identifier (see `Ownership model`_).

 Here's a sample interaction: